splunk/security_content/docs/_posts/2021-09-08-rundll32_control_rundll_world_writable_directory.md

 To successfully implement this search you need to be ingesting information on process that include the name of the process responsible for the changes from your endpoints into the `Endpoint` datamodel in the `Processes` node.
 In addition, confirm the latest CIM App 4.20 or higher is installed and the latest TA for the endpoint product.

 #### Known False Positives
 This may be tuned, or a new one related, by adding .cpl to command-line.
-However, it&#39;s important to look for both.
+However, it's important to look for both.
 Tune/filter as needed.

 #### Associated Analytic story
 * [Suspicious Rundll32 Activity](/stories/suspicious_rundll32_activity)